Stability and Convergence of HDG Schemes under Minimal Regularity: Preliminaries

-The normal to the boundary of a simplex $K \in \calT_h$ is denoted by $\bfn$, and the dot product with $\bfp \in \Re^d$ denoted by $\bfp.\bfn$.
+The outward directed normal at the boundary of a simplex $K \in \calT_h$ is denoted by $\bfn$, and the dot product with $\bfp \in \Re^d$ is denoted by $\bfp.\bfn$.
 The notation in equation \eqnref{:pairings} is used to denote $L^2$ pairings of both scalar and vector valued functions.
-If $u \in \Honeh$ then $\nabla u$ will denote the broken (not distributional) gradient, and similarly if $\bfp \in \Honeh^d$ then $\rmdiv(\bfp)$ denotes the broken divergence.
-Functions in these spaces are double valued on the internal faces of $\calT_h$, and integrals over the boundaries $\partial K$ of simplices $K \in \calT_h$ always utilize the trace from the interior of $K$.
+If $u_h \in \Honeh$ then $\nabla u_h$ will denote the broken (not distributional) gradient, and similarly if $\bfp_h \in \Honeh^d$ then $\rmdiv(\bfp_h)$ denotes the broken divergence.
+Functions in these spaces are double valued on the internal faces of $\calT_h$, and integrals over the boundaries $\partial K$ of simplices $K \in \calT_h$ always utilizes the trace from the interior of $K$.